Talia18/project-2/README.md

 In order to use my project you have to install MongoDB.
 Then follow these steps:

-1. Open the terminal, go to "/real-app-server", and write
+1. Open the terminal, go to "/real-app-server", and write:

 ```
 npm i